matrix-org/matrix.org/content/docs/chat_basics/matrix-for-im/_index.md

 ## Creating a Matrix account

 You can use any provider you want.
 The experts can even set-up their own provider, but it's not a requirement at all.
+It is worth noting that when you create an account on a provider, you can use third-party tooling to migrate the chat rooms ownership to your new account, but this can be cumbersome in particular for DMs.

 The Matrix.org Foundation is a public provider everybody can register an account on for free.
 For your first steps, the simplest is to register an account there.